Why are brands so important?

 An example of a highly successful brand is Coca-Cola which belongs to the Coca-Cola Company.
 Brands were originally created by marketing and advertising people in large companies, such as Coca-Cola, to seduce customers - to sell products by creating and projecting colourful but simple ideas clearly, again and again.
 Their adverts first appeared in 1914 and helped promote Coca-Cola as a "delicious, refreshing, thirst-quenching" drink.
 Coca-Cola have subsequently been associated with the creation of Santa Claus' red and white outfit following a series of annual advertising campaigns during the 1920s and 1930s.
 The Coca-Cola Santa Claus created by artist Haddon Sunblom had its debut in 1931 in The Saturday Evening Post and is not dissimilar to the current image of a jovial, bon-viveur version of St. Nicholas.
-He was deliberately dressed in the Coca-Cola colours of red and white, an image which still resonates today and demonstrates the power of a recognisable brand and associated advertising.
+He was deliberately dressed in the Coca-Cola colours of red and white, an image that still resonates today and demonstrates the power of a recognisable brand and associated advertising.

-The genius lay not so much in inventing the product, or even in manufacturing and distributing it, but in communicating a simple, single, freqently exaggerated statement about the product again and again.
+The genius lay not so much in inventing the product, or even in manufacturing and distributing it, but in communicating a simple, single, frequently exaggerated statement about the product again and again.
 Coca-cola consistently promoted the 'quality' of their product as part of their brand values to convey confidence and 'trust' to the customers.

 So, why are brands so important?